Getting Started with Logging

 Below the Log Page Display are panels that let you sort and filter the Log Page Display; ignore these for now.

 Before you can log your first QSO, you should tell DXKeeper a little bit about yourself.
-Click the Config button, and in the DXKeeper Configuration window (referred to as the Config window), select the General tab.
-You can ignore all the check boxes in the top two panels.
-In the Default Settings panel, enter
+Click the Config button, and in the DXKeeper Configuration window (referred to as the Config window), select the Defaults tab.
+On this tab, specify

 the transmit power you most often use (e.g. 100) in the Transmit power textbox

 the propagation mode you most often use in the Propagation mode selector (typically F2 for HF operation -- by specifying this now, you can later upload your QSOs to ARRL's Logbook of the World without having to first update your QSOs with this information)